rian39/lists/log.md

 - late start due to school/run ; been thinking about modelisation, and how/why that matters.
 It is both limiting -- since its all still driven by customer behaviour -- and interesting because it identifies people and things.
 If probability is propensity of things, as Popper puts it, that is, all probability is conditional, and big data is a massive expansion of that conditionality, then what about conversion?
 There is no conversion, only an incremental indexing and linking up?
 - heavy weather in these revisions -- not sure this part of the paper is working well enough.
 -made it to edit 42 of about 46 or page 28 of 31

+## Wed 15 Feb 2017 09:36:21 GMT
+- hoping to finish the paper revisions today.
+- work up last night thinking that I should include Hallinan and Striphas' argument about re-making culture; am I arguing the same thing?
+That social order is being re-done?
+Yes, but with a difference -- the attention to conversion events suggests that this is still being worked out; this is a social ordering process; the entanglement of human and non-human, the intersections of infrastructure, calculation, etc.
+- DONE: quote from hallinan about objects, etc
+- for conclusion, need to write the different senses of conversion; and perhaps add something about relation between inversion and conversion.
+Is there one?
+Method of infrastructural inversion; no real relation because one is a methodological maxim and the latter is a term describing something that takes place.
+- writing a conclusion today -- nothing else really
+- have started putting some extra stuff - hallinan, more hansen, etc near the introduction.
+Feels like it needs another run through to fix many loose ends, etc.
+- started to deGoede from e&P D -- could add a bit more.
+- started to go through TODO lists -- still more to follow up there.